EduardoSantanaSeverino/LinkedInSayHB/README.md

 # How to use it:
 First, run the App from your CMD console:
-> LinkedInSayHB.exe Param1 Param2 Param3
+> dotnet LinkedInSayHB.dll Param1 Param2 Param3

 Where
 **Param1:** the console will expect the first parameter, which is the email account that we will use to connect.